 In October 2019, the Commission held its first meeting and created a schedule for public hearings in 2020.
 Unfortunately, the pandemic hit just as the Commission was getting ready for their first hearing in Indian Country.
-Hearings were suspended until 2022, although the Commission continued work to virtually to research and examine issues for Native children.
-The public hearings relaunched in 2022 with the first hearing being held in Phoenix, Arizona.
+Hearings were suspended until 2022, although the Commission continued work to virtually to research and examine issues related to Native children's well-being.
+The public hearings relaunched in 2022 and the first hearing was held in Phoenix, Arizona.
 It featured featured several panels on issues like child welfare, behavioral and mental health, education, childhood development, and systems innovation and best practices in Indian Country.
 NICWA Board Member Mikah Carlos (Salt River Pima-Maricopa Indian Community) provided testimony for NICWA on child abuse and neglect in Indian Country, best tribal practices in child abuse and neglect prevention, and improving implementation of the Indian Child Welfare Act.
 Mikah provided background and examples on these issues, while also sharing some of her own experiences.
 The Commission is continuing to hold public hearings and has information on their website regarding their schedule and agendas.